isontheline/pro.webssh.net/documentation/src/docs/documentation/help/webssh-brain.md

     * The developer cannot assume responsibility for any damage inflicted on a system or individual.
     * It is imperative to acknowledge that you, as the user, are solely responsible for the actions taken while using WebSSH Brain.

-WebSSH Brain is a generative AI that assists you in crafting SSH commands, snippets, and scripts.
+## Snippet
+Give WebSSH Brain a short command prompt and it will try to generate the best snippet for you.

+## Explain
-It will also try to explain you about a lot of errors codes, commands meaning and other computing related sentences you will send to it.
+Need to learn about a command output, error code or other computing related sentence?
+Let WebSSH Brain explain it to you by using few but strong words.